jakubrekowski/jakubrekowski/README.md

   margin-right: 5px
 " alt="golang">

-In addition, I create Progresive Web Apps, REST API in Express and GraphQL in Apollo Server.
+In addition, I create Progressive Web Apps, REST API in Express, and GraphQL in Apollo Server.